-If you’re a really small business, we might suggest using your business name as the name for your account, but using a personal photo for the profile photo, this adds a personal touch and might resonate better with your customers.
+If you’re a really small business, we might suggest using your business name as the name for your account, but using a personal photo for the profile photo, adds a personal touch and might resonate better with your customers.

 The second picture you need to upload is the Twitter header photo; this is a large background photo.
-The big-screen real-estate gives you enough space to tell a story about your business maybe.
+The big-screen real estate gives you enough space to tell a story about your business maybe.
 Similar to the cover you have on your Facebook company page, this visual will appear at the top of your profile page.

 If you go to your profile, you will be greeted with a beautiful empty profile.
-By clicking on the “edit profile” button, your profile transforms into an easy way to upload the new profile picture and header photo.
+By clicking on the “edit profile” button, your profile transforms into an easy way to upload a new profile picture and header photo.

 So go specific, but not so specific that people don’t have enough information anymore to be able to find you.

-Of course, you want people that visit your profile also ending up as visitors to your site.
+Of course, you want people that visit your profile also end up as visitors to your site.
 By adding your website or link to your blog, you make it easy for people to find out more about your business.